Asifa-Elluri/Hello-github-repository/README.md

 ## My mood:
 Happy
 ## My favorite color:
-Blue
+Blue EOL
-# Thank you so much for reading!
+Thank you so much for reading!